Join Sophie-stication Nation

 And we know that in all things God works for the good of those who love him, who have been called according to his purpose.
 Romans 8:28

 Because little did I know that having my son would be the one thing that pulled me out of my foolishness and required me to change my life.
-Since I did not want to get an abortion, my son’s father did not talk to me for my entire pregnancy.
+I know that sound so cliche, like the things that all mothers are suppose to say.
+But it is so true, I never realized how much another person can change you.
+And that is what my son did for me.
+But it was not easy, by any means.
+My son’s father did not talk to me for my entire pregnancy.
 I can recall showing up to his house one day and him being gone.
 I didn’t know where he had gone to.
+Where he moved, he was just gone!

 From then on I could make the decision to sit and be depressed or make the decision to be a mom.
 I chose to be a mom.
 I went to pregnancy classes and all of my appointments alone.
 At time it was awkward watching everyone have someone with them and I was sitting by myself, but I tried to remain happy, which I was for the most part.
 I would be lying to you if I did not say that I would get into these spouts of being lonely and fearful about the future.